by-jp/www.byjp.me/content/photos/instagram/jp3anhvym24huzfmzv6eoh6ery/index.md

 - imported
 - from-instagram
 ---
-Hiking up Black Mountain just north of Vancouver was so utterly wonderful it deserves its own little post here\!
-I could get used to this being 30 mins away from home\!
+Hiking up Black Mountain just north of Vancouver was so utterly wonderful it deserves its own little post here!
+I could get used to this being 30 mins away from home!